RobotnikAutomation/mqtt_bridge/README.md

 > [!TIP]
 > You can use any message type, like `sensor_msgs.msg:Imu`, for example.

-The launch file is basically:
+The launch file is basically as follows:
 ``` xml
 <launch>
   <arg name="use_tls" default="false" />